Sourdough Starter

 A live culture of wild yeast and bacteria maintained with regular feedings of flour and water, used to leaven bread.

-Some sourdough starters have been kept alive for over a century, passed down through generations.
+Some starters have been kept alive for over a century, passed down through generations.
 The Boudin Bakery starter in San Francisco dates to 1849.
-A well-maintained starter can outlive the baker who created it.
+I've maintained mine for about four years now.
+It's gone through neglect, fridge hibernation, and one accidental encounter with dish soap.
+It survived all of it.

 How a sourdough starter works